 DID YOU NOTICE THAT AFTER YOUR BMW ENGINE IDLING FOR A SHORT PERIOD OF TIME AT THE FIRST FEW REVS A CLOUD OF BLUE-GREY SMOKE IS COMING OUT OF THE EXHAUST TAILPIPE?

 IS YOUR ENGINE USING OIL?

-The models affected are the N62, N63 engines that are used in the X5’s, 5,6 and 7 series.
+The N62, N63 engineS that are used in your car and the X5’s, 5,6 and 7 series.

 Here at OGS Mechanics we have the right equipment which will allow us to perform valve steam replacement without removing cylinder heads reducing this way costs to less than half of what it means first option.